 How long it takes

-For most types of credit and borrowing money complaints, it takes around 5 months for us to allocate a complaint about credit and borrowing money to a case handler for review.
+For most types of credit and borrowing money complaints, it takes around 5 months for us to allocate cases.
 We’re working hard to reduce this wait time, so you may hear from us sooner than this.